eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleSpeed.md

 All models are subject to constraints in their [acceleration an deceleration](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#car-following_models).
 By default they will not accelerate stronger then the *accel* value.
-The default model plans it's maneuvers so as to stay within the *decel* value (per second) but other models may interpret this value differently.
+The default model plans its maneuvers so as to stay within the *decel* value (per second) but other models may interpret this value differently.
 All models will never brake harder than the *emergencyDecel* value (which defaults to the same value as *decel* but